Beware The Compounce Fracture

 Lake Compounce prospered as a picnic park through the post-Civil War era.
 In 1873, the Bristol Press published its first notice of Lake Compounce with an article describing the property as a “a convenient and delightful little seaside of their own for the people of Bristol.”

-That’s enough of that for now… We left the waterpark Damian decided he’d take a quick nap.
+That’s enough of that for now… We left the waterpark and Damian decided he’d take a quick nap.
 I don’t know how, what with all the excitement surrounding him.
 In truth, there are only a few rides worth riding for guys in their 30′s like me.
 But we walked through the “Kiddie area” that was still a couple years off for Damian.
 How shall I put this – it was pretty lame.
 The rides were sort of beat up and rather old looking.

 Let’s regroup with some more history: